dhutapratama/docs/requests.md

 <a name="accessing-the-request"></a>
 ### Accessing The Request

 To obtain an instance of the current HTTP request via dependency injection, you should type-hint the `Illuminate\Http\Request` class on your route closure or controller method.
-The incoming request instance will automatically be injected by the Laravel [service container](/docs/{{version}}/container):
+The incoming request instance will automatically be injected by the Lets [service container](/docs/{{version}}/container):

     <?php